istio/istio.io/content/en/docs/reference/config/metrics/index.md

 ## Labels

-Labels are added to metrics to identify unique series or provide auxilliary information.
+Labels are added to metrics to identify unique series or provide auxiliary information.

 The label name exposed in Prometheus scrapes and used when referring to the